Mustafaahmed00/AI_For_All_Proj1/README.md

 Student Sphere AI aims to reduce the stress associated with college life by providing comprehensive tools for curriculum planning, translation, and career preparation.

-## Contact

-For more information, please contact the team members listed above.

 ## Acknowledgements